IsaacSchemm/Crowmask/README.md

       consumable by microblog.pub (posts should be visible in the Inbox tab)
 - [x] Figure out local and Azure configuration storage for the database connection, the Weasyl API key, and the "admin actor URL"
 - [x] Implement shared inbox support
-- [ ] Verify incoming replies by ensuring they are real and public
 - [x] Only insert JSON-LD @context at top level
 - [x] Use an actual JSON-LD implementation for parsing
+- [ ] Allow the hostname to be configurable
 - [ ] Webfinger implementation
 - [ ] Make sure that a submission belongs to the logged-in user before adding and returning it
-- [ ] Allow certain endpoints to accept HTML instead of just redirecting to Weasyl?
-(I'll think about it)
-- [x] Dedupe follow requests?
+- [ ] Dedupe follow requests by actor (only honor most recent Follow)
+- [ ] Implement a second actor
+- [ ] Use the second actor to boost any reply that comes in to one of the first actor's posts
-- [ ] Periodically check actors to make sure they are still following?
+- [ ] Add HTML endpoints

 Potential future improvements: